influxdata/docs-v2/content/influxdb/v2.5/reference/syntax/influxql/spec.md

 weight: 103
 ---

-InfluxQL is a SQL-like query language for interacting with InfluxDB and providing features specific to storing and analyzing time series data.
+InfluxQL is a SQL-like query language used to interact with InfluxDB and work with your times series data.

 Find Influx Query Language (InfluxQL) definitions and details, including: